Agile-IoT/agile-policy-sample/DOCUMENTATION.md

 <a name="module_sql"></a>

 ## SQL
 A module using agile-sql connector to query databases.
-To configure the MySQL database, please see [agile-sql](https://github.com/Agile-IoT/agile-sql).
+To configure MySQL or CryptDB (enrypted database) for this project, please see [the stack integration documentation](https://github.com/Agile-IoT/agile-sql/blob/custom_backend/STACK.md).

 <a name="module_sql..executeAction"></a>